Joint modeling for learning decision-making dynamics in behavioral experiments: Discussions

+We also assume that the learning rates are identical across both the engaged and lapsed states.
+However, learning efficiency may be diminished in the lapsed state due to reduced cognitive engagement.
+To explore this, we conducted additional simulation studies presented in Section S.6 of the Supplementary Material.
+These simulations demonstrate that parameter estimates are accurate only when the true latent decision-making states are known.
+As misclassification of latent states increases, the estimates become increasingly unreliable.
+These findings underscore that the estimation of state-specific learning rates is highly sensitive to the accurate recovery of latent engagement states.
+Investigating this extension in greater depth remains an important direction for future research.

+Another potential extension involves incorporating group-specific or subject-specific variations in RL-DDM parameters, such as the learning rate, absorbing boundary, initial bias, and non-decision time.
+Our methods are broadly applicable to analyzing behavioral tasks that include response time data.
+Furthermore, jointly modeling BP with other modalities, such as fMRI, presents a future direction for research.
 While this paper focuses on binary actions, the framework can be extended to accommodate multiple actions using race models \citep{marley1992horse}.
 These models conceptualize decision-making as a competition among parallel evidence-accumulation processes, with each option represented by a separate accumulator.
 The decision outcome is determined by the first accumulator to reach its threshold.
 Lastly, jointly model multiple behavioral tasks to distinguish between-subject associations and within-subject associations would be interesting.